DON’T BE A CAKE NOT TURNED

 Though they profess to believe in Christ, yet they don’t abide in His teaching and walk in His footsteps.
 Though they confess Jesus as their Lord, yet they don’t surrender to His Lordship or authority.

-Jesus would query such, saying, “But why do you call Me ‘Lord, Lord,’ and do not do the things which I say?
+Jesus queried such people, saying, “But why do you call Me ‘Lord, Lord,’ and do not do the things which I say?
 (Luke 6:46 NKJV).

 What can you do with a cake not turned – a cake burnt on one side but unbaked on the other side?